barirahzainalabidin/Gemini-Speech-To-Text-Assistant/README.md

-# Gemini-Speech-To-Text-Assistant
+# Gemini-Text-To-Speech-Assistant
 Model - Gemini 1.5 Flash / Pro

-Here steps to use my gemini speech assistant :
+Here steps to use my gemini text to speech assistant :

 1. Copy Gemini Key from web